-With 195 bird species identified within Anastasia State Park, visitors can discover numerous species of birds residing at the park.
-And you don’t have to be an expert birder to enjoy this special activity either!
-With Guided Bird Walks offered every month and knowledgeable staff, the entire family can enjoy this wildlife viewing opportunity.
+Anastasia State Park is a bird-watcher's paradise, with 195 identified bird species.
+And you don’t have to be an experienced birder to enjoy this special activity.
+With guided bird walks offered every month by knowledgeable staff, the entire family can enjoy a wildlife viewing opportunity.

-The rich variety of birds found here is due to a diversity of habitats, which includes beach, dunes, salt marsh, coastal scrub and the globally rare maritime hammock.
+The rich variety of birds found here is due to a diversity of habitats, including beach, dunes, salt marsh, coastal scrub and the globally rare maritime hammock.

-The park is also one of the most important areas for beach-nesting birds along the east coast of Florida; hosting imperiled species such as least terns, Wilson’s plovers and black skimmers.
+The park is one of the most important areas for beach-nesting birds along the east coast of Florida, hosting imperiled species such as least terns, Wilson’s plovers and black skimmers.

 If you would like to explore the wild skies of Anastasia State Park, be sure to ask the ranger station for the park’s Birding Checklist.
-If you would like to participate in one of our Guided Bird Walks, visit our event page for more information.
-These programs are free with regular park entry fees.
+If you would like to join a guided bird walk, visit our events page for more information.
+The programs are free with regular park entry fees.

 - Leave the beach as natural as possible